 Baume & Mercier Clifton Baumatic Perpetual Calendar

 Baume & Mercier’s Cliftons have graced several Gear Patrol lists of solid affordable watches.
-This year at SIHH, the brand released an upscale version of their Clifton Baumatic, a perpetual calendar watch in 18k red gold. $24k doesn’t sound like a deal, but many perpetual calendar watches cost much more.
+At SIHH 2019, the brand released an upscale version of their Clifton Baumatic, a perpetual calendar watch in 18k red gold. $24k doesn’t sound like a deal, but many perpetual calendar watches cost much more.
 For those into the design language of the Baumatic, it’s a great red-gold horological nugget.

 Case Material: 18k red gold

 Movement: BM13-1975AC-1 automatic